Systems Engineering (SEE)

 Offered Summer

-Prerequisite: SEE 510 required.
+Prerequisite: SEE 515 required.
 Holistic approach to the process of architecting systems in various engineering disciplines.
+Architectural as they relate to adaptive, complex and resilient systems.

 Offered Spring